 " by U2.
 The song did win Gray the award for Best Female Pop Vocal Performance.

 Gray wrote all the lyrics, but worked on the music with Jeremy Ruzumna, Jinsoo Lim and David Wilder.
 Ruzumna also played organ on the track; Wilder played bass.

-When you listen to this delicious, gravely voice, which sounds like it's made of smoke and scotch, it's hard to remember that Macy Gray was just 33 years old when this was recorded.
+When you listen to this delicious, gravely voice, which sounds like it's made of smoke and scotch, it's hard to remember that Macy Gray was just 32 years old when it was recorded.
 While that voice provided her with a career, she found it troublesome growing up.
 Said Gray: "I kept real quiet.
 I had a peculiar voice and I was a bit ashamed of it when I was little.
 You know how kids are.
 I would say something at school and kids would start to crack up, so I just back a little bit."

 This was featured in the 2010 episode of the TV show The Office, where it was performed by the show's minstrel, Andy Bernard.
 We see a montage of his fellow workers singing along as he performs it at the end of the episode to lift spirits.

 This won for Best New Artist in a Video at the 2000 MTV Video Music Awards.
 She beat out Christina Aguilera, Papa Roach and Pink.